US Star Pacific Wrecks Your donation today supports the next 15 years

 Wreckage

-This wreck rests in about 60 feet of water, in good condition.
-Located offshore at Domo (Ndomo) Village, twelve miles from Henderson Field.
-All the engines are intact on the plane, the nose is collapsed, but cockpit still in good shape, with even the pilot's seat intact.
-The top turret is easily visible, as is other scattered wreckage.
-The fuselage from the bomb bay back is missing, salvaged on January 31, 1944.
-The ball turret lies on the sand behind the fuselage.
+The wreckage of this B-17 rests in about 60' of water on a sandy bottom off Domo Cove (Ndomo).
+All the engines are intact on the plane, the nose section is collapsed, but cockpit still in good condition with the pilot's seat and top turret intact.
+Other wreckage is scattered in the vicinity.
+The fuselage from the bomb bay to the tail was salvaged on January 31, 1944.
+The ball turret rests in the sand behind the fuselage.

 Jeff Johnson dove the wreck in 1999: